Updated May 26, 2023

 Combining Alcohol and Drugs

-The U.S. Census Bureau found that LGBT adults are known for having a higher percentage of binge drinking, which leads to alcohol abuse disorder.
+The U.S. Census Bureau found that LGBTQ+ adults are known for having a higher percentage of binge drinking, which leads to alcohol abuse disorder.
 From within those numbers, surveys have advised that younger adults are more likely to have an alcohol abuse disorder.
-Studies have shown that 7 in 10 LGB adults struggle with alcohol use, and in 2018 SAMSHA noted that 12.4% of LGB adults from 18-25 would have an alcohol use disorder.
-LGB adults are more likely to need treatment for more severe substance abuse disorders.
+Studies have shown that 7 in 10 LGBTQ+ adults struggle with alcohol use, and in 2018 SAMSHA noted that 12.4% of LGBTQ+ adults from 18-25 would have an alcohol use disorder.
+LGBTQ+ adults are more likely to need treatment for more severe substance abuse disorders.

-In fact, 1 in 5 LGB adults struggled with both illicit substances and alcohol.
+In fact, 1 in 5 LGBTQ+ adults struggled with both illicit substances and alcohol.
 Recovering from one type of substance abuse disorder can prove challenging enough, but dealing with multiple things can be even harder.
-LGB adults also are more likely to deal with additional (comorbid or co-occurring) psychiatric disorders if they are dealing with substance abuse.
-5.7 million LGB adults had a mental illness, and out of that, over 1.5 million had both a substance abuse disorder and mental illness.
+LGBTQ+ adults also are more likely to deal with additional (comorbid or co-occurring) psychiatric disorders if they are dealing with substance abuse.
+5.7 million LGBTQ+ adults had a mental illness, and out of that, over 1.5 million had both a substance abuse disorder and mental illness.

 The Hidden Disorders within Substance Abuse

 When screening someone for substance abuse disorders, it is essential to see if there is a mental or psychiatric problem associated with it.
 Finding a psychiatric disorder, as advised earlier, is not uncommon.
 However, knowing about all disorders will help professionals find the best treatment to help the patient.
-This point is even more critical for people in the LGBTQ+ community; Making sure to thoroughly evaluate sexual minorities with disorders will help them get the correct treatment.
+This point is even more critical for people in the LGBTQ+ community, as thorough evaluation will assist with finding the most effective treatment.
 Not diagnosing a psychiatric disorder could lead to relapses or other issues.
 Mental problems can include depression, anxiety, or panic attacks.
 Checking people for all possible things will help them get the best help possible.